bayudwiyansatria/.github/docs/workflows/docker/build.md

 # Docker Build GitHub Action Workflow

 This GitHub Action workflow automates the process of building Docker images.
-It supports customizable configurations for Docker version, build command, registry, and more.
+It supports customizable configurations for docker version, build command, registry, and more.

 ## Workflow Configuration